drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Parke-Davis Model Consistent with Observed SAR
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-This binding mode indicates that the available room around the nitrogen area is very limited, whereas a third ring can be fused to the bicyclic quinazoline ring without loss of binding affinity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/parke-davis-model-consistent-observed-sar-d943c98e'><i class='fa fa-play' aria-hidden='true'></i></button>This binding mode indicates that the available room around the nitrogen area is very limited, whereas a third ring can be fused to the bicyclic quinazoline ring without loss of binding affinity.
 Docking studies showed that the binding mode represented here satisfied all the observed SAR.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.